QualiSystemsLab/colony-end-sb-action/README.md

 ## Examples

-The following example demonstrates how to use this action in combination with [torque-start-sb-action](https://github.com/QualiTorque/torque-start-sb-action) to run tests against some flask web application deployed inside a Torque sandbox:
+The following example demonstrates how to use this action in combination with [torque-start-env-action](https://github.com/QualiTorque/torque-start-env-action) to run tests against some flask web application deployed inside a Torque environment:

 ```yaml
 name: CI